Information

 domestic and charter flights.
 It's two spacious terminals

-provide a range of amenities including duty-free shops, restaurants,
+provide a range of amenities including duty-free shops,

 banking, post offices, business centre, first aid, family and special